devSchacht/essential-image-optimization/app/partials/book.md

 </figcaption>
 </figure>

-Image optimization consists of different measures that can reduce the filesize of your images.
+Image optimization consists of different measures that can reduce the file size of your images.
 It ultimately depends on what visual fidelity your images require.

 <figure>
 <picture>